Jonathan-Martimiano/Jonathan-Martimiano/Deep Learning - Neural Network.md

 >Zero Missing Values Identified \
 ![Missing Values Check](https://imgur.com/dWKwLgm.png)

-## Linear Regression Model
+## Decision Tree Regression Model
 ### Function Concepts
-> The goal of linear regression is to find the best-fitting line through the data points, it assumes that the relationship between the predictor variables and the outcome variable is linear, which means that the change in the outcome variable is proportional to the change in the predictor variables.
-#### y = f(x)
-#### y = a + b1*x1 + b2*x2...
+> The Regression Decision Tree focus is to find the best splits in the data to predict a continuous target variable, by partitioning the feature space into different regions that correspond to different values or ranges of values for the target variable.

 ### Train-Test Split
 > 80% of the sample is going destinated to train the model and 20% for testing